l1-ca0/Distributed_LLM_Inference_Gateway/README.md

 Production LLM serving *requires* multiple replicas not for redundancy but for capacity -- a single GPU can only handle a handful of concurrent requests.
 Fault tolerance comes as a natural consequence.

-**Key simplifications in this project compared to production:**
+**Key differences in this project compared to production:**
 - No continuous batching (real servers like vLLM dynamically batch multiple requests on the same GPU)
-- No prefill/decode disaggregation (production systems may separate prompt processing from token generation onto different hardware)
+- No prefill/decode disaggregation (production systems typicaly separate prompt processing from token generation onto different hardware)
 - Gossip-based health monitoring is a deliberate upgrade over centralized approaches -- production LLM serving typically relies on Kubernetes probes or Envoy health checks (single point of monitoring), while this project uses a SWIM gossip protocol that is fully decentralized, tolerates monitor failure, and scales better with cluster size.
-Gossip protocols are battle-tested in systems like Cassandra, Consul, and Serf.
+Gossip protocols are battle-tested in systems like Cassandra.

 ## Tech Stack